dapplets/dapplets-near-example/README.md

  this._overlay.send('data', props);
 }
 ```
-In this method we call the method `send` of the overlay.
+In this example we call the method `send` the overlay.
 It takes two arguments: the name of this data and the data to send to the overlay.

 Add `openOverlay` to `exec` function and pass the parsed context to the overlay.
-The current code of the dapplet:
+This is the current code of the dapplet:

 ```typescript
 import {} from '@dapplets/dapplet-extension';